 As a business, it is requisite to understand our customer journey with the intention of making it as smooth and as pleasant as possible.
 Citizen M, a new concept in luxury hotels, has eliminated the pain points and increased the emotional value of the customer journey in the hotel industry.
 Instead of waiting 15 to 20 minutes to check in at a regular hotel, it only takes 1 minute at Citizen M. You get an RFID key that you can charge all your expenses to, check-out with and use for another stay somewhere in the future.
 No huge envelopes at check-out.
 All rooms are the same so no confusion about standard, deluxe, and all that other room description jargon.
 Their lobbies have been designed to feel at home – if bored in your room you can easily go downstairs to their living area, lay on the sofa, pick up the remote and choose a show.
 No hidden or additional costs like with hotel mini bars, phone calls and business centers – everything is straight forward.
 As a result, more customers and therefore more sales.

 If your customer journey could in some way be choking your sales funnel, you have to enhance it.
-A smart way to do this, is to develop a customer journey map.
+There are so many ways you can improve your sales funnel, whether you try the one funnel away challenge like marketing-leap did, or coming up with a whole new, personalized funnel.
+A smart way to do update your funnel is to develop a customer journey map.
 This map is a visual interpretation of individuals’ relationship with your organization, service, product or brand at each touchpoint.
-Dive deep into each touch point and uncover the nuance and emotion of each touch point and the transitions in between.
+Dive deep into each touchpoint and uncover the nuance and emotion of each touchpoint and the transitions in between.
 Make all the necessary changes to eliminate nuances and painful interactions.
 The journey is the path customers take.
 Below are phases of the modern customer journey and tips on how to make them effortless and painless within your map.

 The customer will be interested in your company or brand by seeing it somewhere on a billboard, online advert, newspapers, magazines or just word of mouth.
 At the point where they see you, make sure your content is –engaging, speaks to customer’s needs and speaks their language.
 At this point, company driven marketing or information is most influential.